Sivanyanst/sivanyanst.github.io/README.md

 > Hi There!
 This is an Info Page:)
 >
+> 🚹♑💴🌈🎏🐕🥔🏈🏸INFJ
-> 🌱💴🚹♑🌈🎏🐕🐎🥔🏈🏸
+>
+> If you want to do something fun together or establish a deeper connection with me, feel free to check out this **MANUAL**.

 <img src="https://cdn.jsdelivr.net/gh/sivanyanst/picgo@main/img/1pfp.jpg" width = "280" height = "200" alt="PFP" div align=right/>

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fsivanyanst.github.io&count_bg=%23950040&title_bg=%23555555&icon=wechat.svg&icon_color=%23E7E7E7&title=hitcount&edge_flat=false)](https://hits.seeyoufarm.com)  ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/0xJCXsivan200)

 ## Personal Statement 💁‍♂️
-I love the joys and tribulations my life has brought me.
-I will spend the rest of my life searching for a New Eden.

-Be authentic and enjoy being authentic.
-Interested in new technologies, good at learning different fields, and philosophical in analysing problems and looking for opportunities.
+I embrace both the joys and trials that life presents, dedicating my journey to the pursuit of a <font style="background: rgb(149,0,64)" color=white>New Eden</font>.
+Authenticity lies at the heart of my existence, and I find profound fulfillment in <font style="background: rgb(149,0,64)" color=white>living true</font> to myself.

+My passion for freedom drives me, and I strongly resist constraints that stifle enjoyment.
+I am deeply committed to supporting others in following their truest desires and crafting lives that resonate with their inner selves.
+With a deep appreciation for diversity and an open mind, I thrive in engaging conversations with individuals from varied backgrounds and perspectives.
+There's nothing more satisfying than witnessing the spark of passion in someone’s eyes when they talk about what they love.

+Naturally inclined to leadership, I take pride in shouldering responsibility and guiding teams toward success.
+My approach to challenges is rooted in a philosophical mindset, always seeking the silver lining and opportunities within obstacles.

-My main areas of interest are **Blockchain**, **Supply Chain**, **Fintech** and **Literature**, feel free to communicate.
+My primary areas of interest include **Blockchain**, **Supply Chain**, **Fintech**, **Chinese History**, and **Literature**.
+I am always eager to engage in thoughtful discussions in these fields:)

 More details about me below.👇